MetaBarj0/warp/documentation/development/README.md

 any need of a strong discipline to write one.
 However, a few elements are need to make the requirement understandable and relevant :
+- A `status`, indicating the state of advancement of the `requirement`.
+Can be :
+  - `todo`, meaning the `requirement` implementation has not started
+  - `in progress`, meaning one or more contributors are working on the `requirement`
+  - `done`, the implementation of the requirement is complete and all associated status should only be used scarcely and for history conservation purposes.
+- An optional `dependency` section explaining how a `requirement` is part of a dependency chain.
+A `requirement` can be `part of` another `requirement` that is more general.
+Conversely, a `requirement` can be a `generalization` of several requirements.
+In that case, it is possible but not mandatory that acceptance criteria of a general `requirement` have to verify acceptance criteria of the associated `part of` requirements.
 - A major `topic`, field of application of this requirement.
 It could be `feature`, `enhancement`, `fix`, ...
 - One or more related `actors`